 What do you understand about the process that sheds light on that?

-It should not happen, and obviously we need to fix the process.
+And obviously, we need to fix the process.

-And you need you need good processes, you need good procedures, but you need to make sure that you have the right people in place.
+You need good procedures, but you need to make sure that you have the right people in place.

-I I agree and support that and would be happy to help in any way I possibly could.
+I agree and support that and would be happy to help in any way I possibly could.

-This is so over the Top.
+This is so over the top.

 Now, what are they claiming?